Recodify/mvvm-4-asp-webforms/README.md

 <h2>How Far Along Are We?</h2>

-<p>I'd like to stress that the code supplied isn't a finished product.
-It's probably a version 0.3 at most, but I've got to the stage where before I invest any more time I feel it would be useful to generate some feedback.
+<p> It's probably a version 0.3 at most, but I've got to the stage where before I invest any more time I feel it would be useful to generate some feedback.
 Maybe (although I hope not) I'm totally missing the point and there's a reason why this approach hasn't been tried (or shared) before.
 Perhaps there are things you don't like, some things you do. <strong>Let me know!</strong></p>

 <p>In addition to the features listed in <strong>...and some that didn't</strong>, there are a number of areas that require further development:</p>